Acekorneya/Ark-Survival-Ascended-Server/README.md

    - Missing Visual C++ Redistributable: The system will try to install it automatically
    - Wine/Proton configuration: Try manually updating the docker image with `./POK-manager.sh -update`
    - Plugin compatibility: Some plugins may not work with our Linux/Proton setup or with the current version of ARK
-   - `starting: waiting for AsaApi cache`: POK is safely retrying the native cache download for the current ARK executable.
-Check container network access and `cdn.pelayori.com`; the server will start automatically after a valid cache is available.
+   - `starting: waiting for AsaApi cache`: POK is safely checking the native cache for the current ARK executable.
+A detailed `starting: AsaApi cache ... is unusable` message identifies an executable-specific missing core offset; the server will start automatically only after the CDN publishes a compatible cache.
+Network-only failures should be investigated against `cdn.pelayori.com`.
+   - Missing core offset after an ARK update: use `./POK-manager.sh -rollback -all` to stage and validate the last known-good server depot before the shared verified restart.
    - Invalid custom override: Ensure `AsaApi_Custom` contains the complete release root and is readable by container UID/GID 7777, or remove the directory to restore managed 2.01.

 5. If the API still doesn't work, try reinstalling it: